Brain Tumor Symptoms

 Brain tumor symptoms typically vary from patient to patient, and from one type of brain cancer to another.
 Some symptoms, such as headaches and fatigue, are vague and may initially be attributed to less serious conditions.
 Others, such as loss of balance and fine motor skills, are more specific and may be more easily attributed to a brain tumor.

-Some of the most common brain tumor symptoms include:
+What are some of the most common brain tumor symptoms?